 Barcelona – a city that has it all.
 World famous sights, lots of sunshine, amazing beaches and delicious tapas.
 But too many visitors fall victim to one of the many overpriced and low quality tapas restaurants in Barcelona.
 In my first months in Barcelona, it happened to me too – the tapas portions were tiny and the price was insane.
-To save you from the same fate, I compiled a list of my top 5 budget tapas restaurants in Barcelona.
+To save you from the same fate, I compiled a list of my top 5 restaurants for the best cheap tapas in Barcelona.

 La Xampanyeria Can Paixano – Affordable sparkling wine and snacks

 A visit to the Xampanyeria (or Champagneria) is an absolute must for everyone traveling to Barcelona.
 The small bar is incredibly popular and always packed with people.
 The drink of choice and star of the bar is the cava, a Spanish sparkling wine.
 A glass of cava is just €1.3.
 But since you will spill most of the dring navigating through the crowds, I would recommend ordering an entire bottle for around €6.
 There are no seats in the bar so you have to enjoy your drink while standing.

 You can select your favourite tapas from the huge menu on the wall.
 Typical tapas like chorizo and croquetas (croquettes) cost around €3 per serving and are quite filling.
 While most of the bars and restaurants open and close late in Barcelona, the Xampanyeria shuts its doors at 10:30 pm – and the last bottle of cava is sold at 9 pm.
 The ideal location close to the beach in Barceloneta makes the Xampanyeria the perfect spot to have a few drinks after heading back to the hotel after a relaxing day.